 The third speaker was Antiopi Koronaki, who travelled from the Centre for Natural Material Innovation in Cambridge.
-Contrastingly, Antiopi made a sound case for the aesthetic qualities of timber in medium sized new builds like schools.
+Contrastingly, Antiopi made a sound case for the aesthetic qualities of solid timber in medium sized new builds like schools.
 Referencing numerous studies, she showed how timber structures were proven to lower the heartrate of schoolchildren, increase social interaction and even raise productivity levels of employees in offices.
 In essence, being surrounded by a natural material has clear benefits for our mental and psychological well-being.
 Of course, Antiopi was also advocating that this natural material be engineered.
 Engineered timber structures do not align themselves overtly with traditional buildings or the revival of traditional skills.
 However, Antiopi and fellow speaker, Andrew Carpenter, showed the de facto place in the market for engineered timber used for the building of skyscrapers, schools and low-cost housing.

 Indeed, Andrew Carpenter highlighted structural timber's role in reaching governmental housing quantity and environmental targets.
-Accounting for 70% of housing stock in the developed world, but only 2.4% in the UK, architects should use medium to low quality timber and ensure that quality and strength is controlled through the process of effectively layering solid sawn lumber and sticking it together using glulam.
+Accounting for 70% of housing stock in the developed world, but only 2.4% in the UK, architects should be considering this material early on to cut costs and to frontload the design process.
+CLT and the even more environmentally relation LVL, are serious contenders.

 There are, of course, limitations.
-The monocultural plantations this engineered timber relies upon for its 'uniform' use, often rely upon timber imports from abroad.
-These forests are vulnerable to disease and high winds, and the speed at which this industry seems to be growing has hekped to voice concerns about exhausting our supply of timber as forests struggle to keep up with global demands.
+The monocultural plantations this engineered timber relies upon for its 'uniform' use origionate from forests like those in Austria or Sweden.
+These forests can be vulnerable to disease and high winds, and the speed at which this industry seems to be growing has helped to voice concerns about exhausting our supply of timber as forests struggle to keep up with global demands.

 Keen to comment on the changing landscape was Jez Ralph.
 Jez advocated the need for further collaboration between foresters and members of the construction industry, and brought the talk closer to home.
 He argued that the availability of timber should dictate the design choices of architects and consumers, months, preferably years, in advance.
 He highlighted the frightening impact of climate change in the UK, and used a table to emphasise the increasing incompatibility of species like sitka spruce, birch and beech in Dorset forests, which can no longer be planted.
 Jez's vision of a sustainable future certainly brought the debate from the global to the local, as he emphasised the benefits of relying upon mixed plantations in the UK and a more localised form of processing at a regional level.
+This was delivered in spite of the fact that only 12% of the UK's land is forested in comparison to 48% in Austria and 75% in Sweden.

-Moreover, it was this question of demand and supply, rather than form or aesthetics, that framed the debate.
+It was therefore this question of demand and supply, rather than form or aesthetics, that framed the debate.
 This was also quite revealing about where the future of timber construction is heading.
 It is clear that the rhetoric of carbon sequestration alone is appealing, but has its flaws and is often too readily adopted.
-More discussion is required if we are to have any say in how we build and we'd better hurry: the last modular timber build probably took the same amount of time it took to put on this event.
+More discussion is required if we are to have any say in how we build and we'd better hurry: the last timber build probably took the same amount of time it took to put on this event.